University Policy

 BREEAM awards credits for different environmental features which are combined to achieve an overall score.
 BREEAM compliant buildings are certified on a five-point scale of Pass, Good, Very Good, Excellent and Outstanding.

 BREEAM is widely recognised both in the UK and internationally.
-It was launched in 1990 and is revised every 3-4 years to reflect developments in technology.
+It was launched in 1990 and is revised every 3-4 years to reflect developments in technology and regulations.